Zymbit-Docs/docs/content/bootware/zbcli/update-config/index.md

 Requires superuser privilege.

-Bootware includes a tool to help configure your system called `zbcli update-config`. `zbcli update-config` is meant to setup your device environment for pulling down updates from a configured endpoint and specify the update policies for how to apply those updates.
+Bootware® includes a tool to help configure your system called `zbcli update-config`. `zbcli update-config` is meant to setup your device environment for pulling down updates from a configured endpoint and specify the update policies for how to apply those updates.
 The tool can be run interactively or non-interactively by specifying options on its command line.

 ### Usage:
 ```